C Sharp syntax: Namespaces

+In C# 10 and later, namespaces can be defined using file-scoped declarations by doing the following:

+namespace FooNamespace; // the brackets are omitted here in favor of a semicolon.

 using directive

 The using directive loads a specific namespace from a referenced assembly.
-It is usually placed in the top (or header) of a code file but it can be placed elsewhere if wanted, e.g. inside classes.
+It is usually placed in the top (or header) of a code file but it can be placed elsewhere, e.g. inside a class.